hkopenai/hk-finance-mcp-server/README.md

 * What is the negative loan situation in Hong Kong Q1 2025 compare with Q1 2024?
 * Write a commentary about the latest residential mortgage loans in negative equity in Hong Kong
 * How is current Hong Kong economy by referencing credit lending data and residential mortgage loans in negative equity?
+* What are the recent trends in HIBOR rates over the past month?

 Assume chart tool is available: